-It’s hard to feel for some of these characters, who come across as whiny, slutty, pretentious, or just plain misguided.
-Maureen has a wild side that includes flirting with everything on legs, and eventually this leads to a song called “Take Me for What I Am.”
+It’s hard to feel for some of these characters, who come across as whiny, pretentious, or just plain misguided.
 Maureen is irritated that her life partner is upset that she was flirting during their engagement party.
 I mean, really, what’s to get upset about?
 It’s pretty bad when Rent kills off one of its main characters in a musical montage.
 A MONTAGE!
 Afterwards all the characters eulogize what made this person so great.
 Hey, all that character stuff would have been handier before the death, and then I would have felt something.
-Larson’s story really does a poor job of building these characters and making them likable.

 Where the musical does strain credibility is its fear of fulfilling the dark end of Puccini’s opera.
-Moulin Rouge is also based on Puccini’s tragedy and it had the guts and the ambition to end on a tragic note.
-I‘ve cried at the end of Moulin Rouge, but I didn’t feel like misting up once during Rent, probably because these faux-bohemians kept me at a distance.
-(Spoilers) It’s rather terrible that Mimi can be brought back from the dead by the power of a cheesy rock ballad, and if this holds true, then Bon Jovi is wanted to the ER, stat!
+Moulin Rouge! is also based on Puccini’s tragedy and it had the guts and the ambition to end on a tragic note.
+I‘ve cried at the end of Moulin Rouge!, but I didn’t feel like misting up during Rent.
+(Spoilers) It’s rather terrible that Mimi can be brought back from the dead by the power of a cheesy rock ballad, and if this holds true, then Bon Jovi is wanted to the E.R., stat!
 The cheap fake-out ending for Rent is just the nail in the coffin.
 Everyone has AIDS and thus on borrowed time and yet we can’t have an adult ending dealing with tragedy.
-That would break this romanticized fairy tale.

 With all this in mind, some things in Rent really do work.
 The songs are catchy, somewhat fun, and the splashy lyrics follow suit.
 The cast collectively are entertaining and sing well, though Dawson can get a bit monotone at times.
 Some of the dance numbers are exciting and amusing, like the “Maureen: Tango” between Joanne and Mark chatting about the spotty behavior of their former and current lover.
 At one point we flash to them in full classic dress buffeted by a chorus line of fellow tango-ers.
 “La vie Boheme” is the sassiest and most electric song, finally piecing Larson’s sardonic, witty pop culture lyrics with a lively image.
 This is a musical that’s got clever lyrics, good singing, and catchy pop rock songs.